alethes/meteor-pages/README.md

 Settings
 --------
 Settings can be passed as a second argument to `Meteor.Pagination()`.
-Most of them can be changed on the client-side, causing an immediate redrawing.
+Most of them can be changed on the client-side, causing an immediate redraw.

 There are two ways to modify settings: